SpottedOwlet/MechaCar_Statistical_Analysis/README.md

 </kbd>
 <h3> Study Design: MechaCar vs Competition </h3>

+To test the different parameters of performance, the MechaCars should be tested for following performance metrics:

+- Acceleration (time taken for acceleration from 0 to 100 km/h in seconds)
+- Braking Distance (feet)
+- Cornering
+- Steering
+- Throttle

+The statistical analysis of the tests results of MechaCars against the other cars could give us the performance

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:
 What metric or metrics are you going to test?